 - Huemanize MindMaps™: We have developed a unique system and product to help norm the brain around conversations and meetings by labeling meetings with color.
 By “hue”manizing the meeting with color, participants are able to share a similar mindset to facilitate the conversation.
 There are individual exercises for each color and mind maps to help get you into the color and the mood.
 My favorite is “Positively Pink” for the fun-get-it-done meetings.

-- Morning exercises: Since positivity starts with the leader, there are exercises that he/she can do every day to get their mind right and to protect their energy. are simple, personal and set the intention for the day.
+- Morning exercises: Since positivity starts with the leader, there are exercises that he/she can do every day to get their mind right and to protect their energy.
+These morning exercises are simple, personal and set the intention for the day.

 - “Great Full”: This is a daily exercise we use to identify great work we witness, create or are a part of.
 It is important to reinforce the greatness around us – and that starts by recognizing it.
 I am amazed when I read my team’s daily “Great Full” responses at what they see in not only themselves, but the people around them.